Bhumeshp56/Li_Ion_Battery_temperature_profile/README.md

-This model simulates a lithium ion battery using msmd model in ansys.
+This model simulates a lithium-ion battery using msmd model in ansys.
-Please unzip the folder and then run the .wbpj file in ANSYS workbench
+Please unzip the folder and then run the .wbpj file in ANSYS workbench.
+It will give you temperature profile in bettary.